jparep/rodeo-registration-mangement-system/README.md

 ### Prerequisites

 - Python 3.8+
-- pip (Python package installer)
-- Virtualenv (optional but recommended)
+- Django 3.2+
+- Django REST Framework
+- PostgreSQL (or any other preferred database)

 ### Installation Steps